abdolence/slack-morphism-rust/docs/src/user-state-in-event-listener.md

 It is very common to have some user specific context and state in event handler functions.
 So, all listener handlers has access to it using `SlackClientEventsUserStateStorage`.

+This needs for Hyper or Socket Mode.
+For Axum use its own support for user state management.

 ## Defining user state
 ```rust,noplaypen